MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 ![screen reader text](VIF1.jpg "VIF 1")

-**VIF:** After categorizing and splitting our data, we should check if multicollinearity is occurring between our input variables.
+**VIF:** After categorizing and splitting our data, we should check if multi-collinearity is occurring between our input variables.
 The Variance Inflation Factor is a technique which creates a linear model with 1 dependent variable against multiple independent variables.

 We can see that “Job Level” produces the highest VIF score of 8.45, so we should eliminate it.
 Normally a VIF score of 10 or higher serves as the cutoff.
-However, this removal will increase the precision of our other independent variables and increases the overall statistical power of our model.
+However, this removal increases both the precision of our other independent variables and the overall statistical power of our model.

 ![screen reader text](VIF2.jpg "VIF 2")

 After removing “Job Level” from the data set, we can now see that none of our VIF scores are close to approaching 10.
-We then take a look at turn over at a glace in our next figure.
+We then take a glance at turn over in our next figure.

 ![screen reader text](1.jpg "Turn Over Glance")

-Overall, about 84% of the workforce stayed while about 16% left.
-We can visually see this is a moderately imbalanced dataset.
-Knowing our dataset is skewed (not normally distributed) helps us determine what further analyses to conduct.
+Overall, roughly 84% of the workforce stayed while 16% left.
+We can see this is a moderately imbalanced data set.
+Knowing our data set is skewed (not normally distributed) helps us determine what further analyses to conduct.